synappser/TrashEye/README.md

 ## System Requirements

-Mac computer with an Intel or M1 processor (macOS 10.13+)
+Mac computer with an Apple silicon or Intel processor (macOS 11.0 or newer)

 ## Settings